adambarbary/mogtemp/README.md

 Multipoint temperature sensor and display designed for Unimog portal monitoring Code is designed to work on ESP32 CYD (cheap yellow display) using EEZ Studio and Arduino IDE

-**Note** - complete code can be compiled from Mog_Portal_X - There is a flow and simplified (less featured) non-flow version
+**Note** - complete code can be compiled from Mog_Portal

-MogDash contains interface designs, for those who wish to modify the look and feel.
+MogDash contains interface designs created in EEZStudio, for those who wish to modify the look and feel.

-If compiling a new dash, and you get a compile error, please update the following two lines of code noted at the end of this readme.
-If compiling the FLOW versions, make sure you match the EEZ and Arduino folders.
+If compiling a new dash, and you get a compile error, please update the two lines of code noted at the end of this readme.

 ## What you get
 - Main screen indicates all four portal temperatures, includes brightness slider.
 - Settings page includes dynamic diff and max temp settings, as well as alarm toggle.
 - Settings for brightness, alarm toggle state, Maximum portal temperature and Max portal temperature difference can be Saved/Loaded to/from VRAM
+- Sensor detect and allocation page.
+Allows up to 4 onewire sensors to be allocated to each of the 4 temp indicators
 - Temps are read and updated every 4 seconds (can be altered by changing TEMP_READ_INTERVAL)
 - On alarm trigger, on screen warning (colour change) and audible alarm.
 Resets on cool down.